View related sites

 Cambridge English Language Assessment systems contribute to fairness in each of these key areas of exam development and delivery:

 This process needs to be evaluated and revised over time to ascertain that it continues to be fair.
 By using the latest research and advanced statistical software we can make analyses and assurances about quality which would have been impractical in previous times.
-The Cambridge English programme of continual evaluation and revision ensures all of our examinations meet the high standards of fairness, accuracy and reliability that we demand and upon which nearly 4 million people who take our tests each year rely.
+The Cambridge English programme of continual evaluation and revision ensures all of our examinations meet the high standards of fairness, accuracy and reliability that we demand and upon which millions of people who take our tests each year rely.
 Read more in Saville, N (2003) in Weir, C J and Milanovic, M (Eds) (2003) Continuity and Innovation: The History of the CPE 1913–2002, Studies in Language Testing 15.